SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ## As that a paid position?

-It's a volunteer position, meaning you only get paid when on active duty -- and that is a very modest daily stipend.
+It's a volunteer position, meaning you only get paid when on active duty.
+The pay is in the form of a very modest daily stipend.

 The vast majority of your time is spent in training and that is unpaid.

 ### Would you change anything?

-I question whether military uniforms are necessary.
+I question whether military uniforms are necessary or ideal.
 The <a href="https://apps.dtic.mil/sti/pdfs/ADA494465.pdf" target="blank">view of the military however</a> is that State Defense Forces (SDFs), operating "under the protocol of military guidance and customs . . . are less likely to walk away from assigned missions and are more likely to integrate well with the National Guard units that are given those missions."

 Outfit the state guard in a uniform yes -- so that in an emergency the public can easily see who's available to help.
 But why not make it something straightforward, like same color shirt, windbreaker, maybe a baseball cap.
 (If windbreakers and caps are good enough for the FBI they should be good enough for the state guard.)